FAQS

 Additionally, medical liens and some insurances not listed above are accepted on a case-by-base basis.
 If your insurance company is not listed above, please call our knowledgeable front desk staff at 913-339-9437 for more information.
 Our office staff will work with you to explain your insurance benefits to you which often involves out of network benefits.
 We will work with you to make sure that if you are out of network we set up a plan that makes it affordable for you to see us.

 For clinic appointments, patients are requested to arrive fifteen minutes before their scheduled appointment time.
-If you are being seen by one of our providers for the first time, please arrive an additional fifteen minutes early to ensure that you have adequate time to complete our New Patient Intake paperwork.
+If you are being seen by one of our providers for the first time, please arrive to complete our New Patient Intake paperwork.

-If you prefer, you can download, print and complete this paperwork prior to your visit, using this link: Click here to download our New Patient Intake Paperwork.
+If you prefer, you can download the documents at home, print and complete this prior to your visit, using this link: Click here to download our New Patient Intake Paperwork.
 If you bring your completed paperwork with you, please arrive fifteen minutes prior to your scheduled appointment time.

 For procedures, patients need to arrive one hour before their scheduled procedure time.
-It takes time to prepare for your procedure including check-in, changing, blood work, IV’s.
-We just want to make sure we have enough time to give you truly great care and not rush anything.
+We want to take time with you to prepare for your procedure.
+This will include check-in, obtaining vital signs, reviewing history and current medications, changing, potential blood work, and IV placement.

-In certain cases, patients can significantly expedite their authorization by contacting their insurance provider directly.
+In some cases, patients can expedite the authorization process by contacting their insurance provider directly.
 You can always check on the status of your authorization request by calling our Auth Department at 913-339-9437.

 Yes.
-Opioid medications should only be taken when in moderate to severe pain.
-These should not be taken around the clock unless pain is moderate to severe.
-Other medications such as anti-inflammatories, tylenol, muscle relaxants, and nerve pain medications can be used for mild to moderate pain before reaching for opioid pain medications.
+Opioid medications should only be taken as instructed and when experiencing moderate to severe pain.
+Other medications such as anti-inflammatories, tylenol, muscle relaxants, and nerve pain medicines can also be used for pain treatment.
+Communicate with your physician if you have questions.

 Opioid pain medications have the potential to induce euphoria, an altered state of mind associated with pleasurable emotions.
-Patients can become accustomed to this sensation.
+Patients can become accustomed to this sensation and find it favorable.
 This is different from addiction, which is typically when someone breaks family, social, or occupational obligations to obtain more medication legally or illegally.
-The medications can lead to physical dependence, which occurs when patients experience withdrawal symptoms should they not take their medication soon enough after the most recent dose.
+The medications can lead to physical dependence, which occurs when patients experience withdrawal symptoms should they not take their medication according to the prescribed schedule.

 If pain has become chronic then it is unlikely to disappear completely.
-However, with multimodal pain management, chronic pain patients can expect to set realistic goals focusing on activities and tasks that they would like to do with lower intensity of pain.
+However, with multi-modality treatments, chronic pain patients can expect to set realistic goals focusing on activities and tasks.
 100% relief of chronic pain is unrealistic; rather, setting goals focused on function and activity such that pain does not interfere as much is often achievable.

 24-48 hours most often.
 However, rarely some patients do not experience the effect of steroid for up to 2 weeks.

-The most painful part of the vast majority of procedures is the numbing of the skin and tissue underneath the target.
-Usually this is in the very beginning of the procedure.
+The most painful part of the vast majority of procedures is the numbing of the skin and tissue underneath the target region.
+Usually this is during the very beginning of the procedure.
 The numbing medication feels like a stinging sensation, then vanishes quickly.
-Sometimes when the needle is near a nerve root patients can feel pain down into the leg but this is transient and can be resolved by repositioning the needle.
+Sometimes when the needle is near a nerve root patients can feel pain radiating into another area.
+This sensation is transient and can be resolved by repositioning the injection.

 This depends on what injection/procedure is being performed.
 We may repeat joint injections every 3-4 months and epidural injections four times a year.